Writers in the Storm

 World Building-Part 2: Social and Cultural Aspects

-As exciting as it is to create a physical setting, my favorite part of world building is the cultural aspect.
-Out of the world's culture comes the social customs, which can really show life on the planet. … Read the post
+by Fae Rowen As exciting as it is to create a physical setting, my favorite part of world building is the cultural aspect.
+Out of the world's culture comes the social customs, which can really show life on the planet.
+Of course, there are rules.
+Rule #1: As an author, you must know the details […]

 Read More